barbara42/Dar_One/docs/src/index.md

 To update the diagnostic write frequency, use the method [`update_diagnostic_freq`](@ref).
 The value it takes is in seconds, so to get output every month you would use 2592000.
 Every year would be 31104000.

-For now, `diagnostic_num` refers to which diagnostic you're changing. `Dar_One` output many diagnostic files that contain various info, but the most commonly used one is the `3d` file.
+For now, `diagnostic_num` refers to which diagnostic you're changing. `Dar_One` outputs many diagnostic files that contain various info, but the most commonly used one is the `3d` file.
 This file contains all the tracer information, such as nutrient concentrations and plankton biomass.
 For `3d` the `diagnostic_num` is 1.

 ```